stonemjs/docs/src/docs/architecture/middleware.md

 ### Sync or Async?
 Both.

 Middleware can be **synchronous** or **asynchronous**, as long as it returns the appropriate value.
-Stone.js handles middleware flow seamlessly — so you're free to mix sync and async styles without friction.
+Stone.js handles middleware flow seamlessly, so you're free to mix sync and async styles without friction.

 ### Use Any Variant, in Any Dimension